 Official site: https://www.scu.edu/missionchurch/

-A regional bike trail stretching from San Jose to Los Gatos in the south, the Los Gatos Creek Trail is a popular pathway for bicyclists, joggers, walkers, and anyone who wants to enjoy the creekside environment.
-Nearly 10 miles in length, the Los Gatos Creek Trail terminates in Downtown San Jose, not far from Guadalupe River Park, where more trails can be found.
-A popular route on the weekends, the Creek Trail connects numerous regional parks, open space preserves, and other scenic destinations of the city.
+The Los Gatos Creek Trail terminates in Downtown San Jose, not far from Guadalupe River Park, where more trails are found.
+It's a popular route on the weekends and the trail connects numerous regional parks, open space preserves, and other scenic destinations of the city.

-One of few historical Japantowns remaining in the United States, this cultural hot spot stems from over 120 years ago, when the first Japanese immigrants settled in the area.
-A vibrant mix of restaurants and storefronts comprise Japantown, also known as Jtown, as well as art galleries, fresh markets, and historical monuments.
-A Sunday farmers market is often a popular event in Jtown, with local vendors selling international produce and aromatic ready-made food items.
+This cultural hot spot is one of few historical Japantowns remaining in the United States and stems from over 120 years ago when the first Japanese immigrants settled in the area.
+Today, a vibrant mix of restaurants and storefronts comprise Japantown, also known as Jtown, as well as art galleries, fresh markets, and historical monuments.

 Official site: https://www.japantownsanjose.org/